Balsamic Glazed Chicken Wings

-SAUCE: Balsamic vinegar adds tanginess to the sauce.
+- SAUCE: Balsamic vinegar adds tanginess to the sauce.
 Brown sugar adds the perfect sweetness.
 As a base, you’ll need cooking oil.
 Any will do (I used avocado oil).
-Garlic, Italian seasoning, salt and pepper are used for added flavor.
+Garlic, Italian seasoning, salt and pepper are mixed in to make it more flavorful.

-CORNSTARCH: This is the easiest way to thicken the sauce.
-Arrowroot flour is a cornstarch substitute that can also be used in a 2:1 ratio.
+- CORNSTARCH: This is the easiest way to thicken the sauce.

 How To Make Balsamic Glazed Chicken Wings

-- SILICONE WHISK: When you’re thickening the sauce, use a silicone whisk.
-Using a metal whisk can scratch the surface of your frying pan, causing it to wear faster.
+Pro Tip: When you’re thickening the sauce, use a silicone whisk.
+Using a metal whisk can scratch the surface of your sauce pan, causing it to wear faster.
 Use a silicone whisk instead to keep the surface safe and clean.

-- GLUTEN-FREE: Although cornstarch is naturally gluten-free, many cornstarch brands are manufactured in a facility that processes other ingredients with gluten.
+- Make it gluten-free: Although cornstarch is naturally gluten-free, many cornstarch brands are manufactured in a facility that processes other ingredients with gluten.
 If you’re avoiding gluten, you can replace it with arrowroot flour.
 This is an easy substitute for any recipes you make requiring cornstarch.